rakutentech/android-inappmessaging/inappmessaging/USERGUIDE.md

 ### Client-side opt-out handling

 If user (with valid identifiers in [`UserInfoProvider`](#info-provider) class) opts out from a campaign, that information is saved in user cache locally on the device and the campaign won't be shown again for that user on the same device.
 The opt-out status is not shared between devices.
 The same applies for anonymous user.
+* Each user has a separate cache container that is persisted in `SharedPreferences`.
+Each combination of userId and idTrackingIdentifier is treated as a different user including a special - anonymous user - that represents non logged-in user (userId and idTrackingIdentifier are null or empty).

 ### <a name="max-impression"></a> Client-side max impressions handling